 Wet sanding with waterproof sandpaper is often the best approach to sanding cured epoxy.
-Wet sanding removes amine blush while you sand, reduces clogging of the sandpaper, and reduces dust and exposure to partially cured epoxy.
+Wet sanding epoxy emoves any amine blush while you sand, reduces clogging of the sandpaper, and reduces dust and exposure to partially cured epoxy.
 It lets your sandpaper go farther and provides a visual clue that everything is properly sanded.
-However, if you have bare wood or wood that cannot get wet, you will need to dry sand.
+However, when working with bare wood or wood that cannot get wet, you will need to dry sand.

 Washing with water is effective for blush removal, but wet sanding is far more efficient for large areas.